Possessed (band)

-Possessed is an American death metal band, originally formed in 1982 in the San Francisco Bay Area.
-Noted for their fast style of playing and Jeff Becerra's growled vocals, they are often called the first band in the death metal genre, and paved the way for the 1980s Bay Area thrash metal scene, along with Metallica, Exodus, Testament and Death Angel.
-The band is also notable for featuring then-teenage guitarist Larry LaLonde, who went on to join Primus.
+Possessed is an American death metal band formed in 1982 in the San Francisco Bay Area.
+Noted for their fast playing style and Jeff Becerra's growled vocals, they are often called the first death metal band, and paved the way for the 1980s Bay Area thrash metal scene, along with Metallica, Exodus, Testament and Death Angel.
+The band is notable for featuring then-teenage guitarist Larry LaLonde, who went on to join Primus.

-After breaking up in 1987, and reforming from 1990 to 1993, the band reformed again under original bassist and vocalist Jeff Becerra in 2007.
+After breaking up in 1987, and reforming from 1990 to 1993, the band reformed again around original bassist and vocalist Jeff Becerra in 2007.
 Possessed has released three studio albums, Seven Churches (1985), Beyond the Gates (1986) and Revelations of Oblivion (2019), as well as one live album, two compilation albums and two EPs.

 History

 Formation (1982–1983)

 The band originated in the San Francisco Bay Area in 1982, when San Pablo and El Sobrante residents Mike Torrao (guitar) and Mike Sus (drums) started a garage band with vocalist Barry Fisk and former Exodus bassist Jeff Andrews under the name Possessed.
-While the quartet had begun writing some music together, the line-up would be cut short when Fisk committed suicide by gunshot in front of his girlfriend's house in Tara Hills, California, and Andrews subsequently opted not to participate in the group any longer.
+While the quartet had begun writing together, the line-up was cut short when Fisk committed suicide by gunshot in front of his girlfriend's house in Tara Hills, California, and Andrews opted not to participate in the group.

-Meanwhile, bassist and vocalist Jeff Becerra had recently split with his band Blizzard in the neighboring city of Pinole.
-That band included Larry LaLonde and Danny Boland on guitars and Michael Miner on drums, all of whom were high school students in the same graduating class.
-After being approached by Torrao and Sus, Becerra joined Possessed filling both the vacant vocal and bassist positions.
-The band had placed an advertisement for a new guitarist, which was responded to by Brian Montana leading to the second incarnation of Possessed.
+Bassist and vocalist Jeff Becerra had split with his band, Blizzard, in Pinole.
+That band included guitarists Larry LaLonde and Danny Boland and drummer Michael Miner, all of whom were high school seniors.
+After Torrao and Sus approached him, Becerra joined Possessed as singer and bassist.
+The band had placed an advertisement for a new guitarist, to which Brian Montana responded, leading to the second incarnation of Possessed.